Sheema-S/SheeBot-Wellness-Chatbot/README.md

-# SheeBot – AI Wellness Assistant
+# SheeBot – Wellness Assistant

 An AI-powered wellness assistant that combines habit tracking, conversational support, and personalized insights to help users improve their daily well-being.